BookStackApp/api-scripts/go-export-page-content/readme.md

 Note: This is only provided as an example.
 The project lacks full error handling and also disables HTTPS verification for easier use with self-signed certificates.

+This project uses timeouts, and lacks async requesting, to respect potential rate limits.

 ## Requirements

 [Go](https://go.dev/) is required to build this project.